Gallia Aquitania: Gallia Aquitania and Rome

 Gaul as a nation was not a natural unit (Caesar differentiated between proper Gauls (Celtae), Belgae and Aquitani).
 In order to protect the route to Spain, Rome helped Massalia (Marseille) against bordering tribes.
 Following this intervention, the Romans conquered what they called Provincia, or the "Province" in 121 BC.
 Provincia extended from the Mediterranean to Lake Geneva, and was later known as Narbonensis with its capital at Narbo.
-Some of the region falls into modern Provence, still recalling the Roman name.
+Some of the region is now a part of modern Provence, named after the Roman district.

-The main struggle (58–50 BC) against the Romans came against Julius Caesar under Vercingetorix at Battle of Gergovia (a city of the Arverni) and at the Battle of Alesia (a city of the Mandubii).
-The Gaulish commander was captured at the siege of Alesia and the war ended.
+The main struggle against the Romans occurred from 58 to 50 BC when Vercingetorix fought against Julius Caesar at the Battle of Gergovia (a city of the Arverni) and at the Battle of Alesia (a city of the Mandubii).
+Vercingetorix was captured at the siege of Alesia after which the war ended.
 Caesar seized the remainder of Gaul, justifying his conquest by playing on Roman memories of savage attacks over the Alps by Celts and Germans.
-Italy was now to be defended from the Rhine.
+Roman policy henceforth called for Italy to be defended by guarding the distant Rhine River.

 Caesar named Aquitania the triangle shaped territory between the Ocean, the Pyrenees and the Garonne river.
 He fought and almost completely subdued them in 56 BC after Publius Crassus's military exploits assisted by Celtic allies.
-New rebellions ensued anyway up to 28-27 BC, with Agrippa gaining a great victory over the Gauls of Aquitania in 38 BC.
+New rebellions ensued anyway up to 28–27 BC, with Agrippa gaining a great victory over the Gauls of Aquitania in 38 BC.
 It was the smallest region of all three mentioned above.
 A land extension stretching to the Loire River was added by Augustus, following the census conducted in 27 BC, based on Agrippa's observations of language, race and community according to some sources.
 At that point, Aquitania became an imperial province and it, along with Narbonensis, Lugdunensis and Belgica, made up Gallia.
 Aquitania lay under the command of a former Praetor, and hosted no legions.

 More so than Caesar, Strabo insists that the primeval Aquitani differ from the other Gauls not just in language, institutions and laws ("lingua institutis legibusque discrepantes") but in body make-up too, deeming them closer to the Iberians.
 The administrative boundaries set up by Augustus comprising both proper Celtic tribes and primeval Aquitani remained unaltered until Diocletian's new administrative reorganization (see below).

 The Arverni often warred against the Romans with as many as two to four hundred thousand men.
 Two hundred thousand fought against Quintus Fabius Maximus Allobrogicus and against Gnaeus Domitius Ahenobarbus.
 The Arverni not only had extended their empire as far as Narbo and the boundaries of Massiliotis, but they were also masters of the tribes as far as the Pyrenees, and as far as the ocean and the Rhenus (Rhine).